“Limitations mean an opportunity to invent things better”

 What value does it have?

 People who have been part of the group have found their identity.
-They have gotten rid of barriers and today they can freely express themselves, without limitations, and have a more horizontal relationship with others.
+They have gotten rid of barriers and today they can freely express themselves, without limitations, and their relationship with others is much better.
 They are creative and have tools to improve their situation under any circumstance.

 It makes life liveable!
 There can be no life if there is no joy, and here we make culture with joy; because culture is not solemn and does not demand you to read fifty books.
 Culture is not just that.